Brianna-Mangat/Brianna-Mangat.github.io/content/projects/plena/index.md

 +++
 <div class= text-align>
-A talk show I made with my Church where we interview different guests and get a perspective on Catholic college students.
-We filmed the talk show using three different cameras, the lighting and staging were all designed by me as well as the editing.
+A talk show I made with my Church where we interviewed different guests and got a perspective on Catholic college students.
+We filmed the talk show using three different cameras, the editing as well as the lighting and staging were all designed by me.

 </div>